HugoDF/async-js-presentation/presentation.md

 - "just" a function
 - in examples, usually anonymous functions (pass `function () {}` directly)
 - according to some style guides, should be an arrow function (`() => {}`)
-- called when the async operation
+- called when the async operation finishes

 ----